-Many people have no side effects from the COVID-19 vaccine.
+Many people have no side effects from COVID-19 vaccines.
 If you do have side effects, they tend to be mild and go away in a few days.
-Side effects may include:
+Common side effects may include:

 Call Health Link at 811 to report any serious or unusual side effects.
 It’s rare to have a serious side effect.

-Between 4 and 28 days after getting either the AstraZeneca/COVISHIELD or the Janssen (Johnson and Johnson) vaccine, there have been very rare reports of blood clots, low levels of platelets (these help your blood to clot), and bleeding.
+Between 4 and 28 days after getting the Janssen vaccine, there have been very rare reports of blood clots, low levels of platelets (these help your blood to clot), and bleeding.

 To help with soreness and swelling:

 If you have a fever, wear fewer layers of clothes and drink more fluids.
 There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you aren’t sure what medicine or dose to take.
 Follow the directions on the package.
 Children under the age of 18 years should not take aspirin because it can cause serious health problems.